A parallel cut-cell algorithm for the free-boundary Grad-Shafranov problem: Numerical results

 In this example, we test the efficiency of Aitken's acceleration when compared with Picard iteration with fixed under-relaxation coefficients $\alpha$ on the rectangular domain with mesh size of $196 \times 375$.
 Here we set the range $[\lambda_{min}, \lambda_{max}] = [0,0.95]$.

 \cref{fig:aitkenVSpicardinrectangulardomain} shows the convergence histories of Picard iteration with different under-relaxation coefficients $\alpha$ and Aitken's acceleration.
-The results of two parameters, $\alpha =0.7$ and $\alpha =0.5$, are presented for comparison.
-The left figure shows the free-boundary Grad-Shafranov solver algorithm with under-relaxed Picard iterations need to take 8 outer loops to satisfy the desired convergent threshold for the boundary value $\psi_b$, while Aitken's acceleration only needs 3 iterations.
-It is found that in the outer loop of the free-boundary Grad-Shafranov solver algorithm, Aitken's acceleration shows 2 to 3 times faster than Picard iteration.
+The results of two parameters, $\alpha =0.3$ and $\alpha =0.4$, are presented for comparison.
+The left figure shows that the free-boundary Grad-Shafranov solver algorithm with under-relaxed Picard iterations need to take 16 or 20 outer loops to satisfy the desired convergent threshold for the boundary value $\psi_b$, while Aitken's acceleration only needs 11 iterations.
 On the other hand, the right figure shows the convergence histories in the first inner loop.
 To have a fair comparison, the first inner loop is chosen since all the first inner loops use the same initial guess.
-It is found that Aitken's acceleration only needs 3 iterations to satisfy the the desired convergence tolerance for the magnetic flux $\psi$, while under-relaxed Picard iterations need to take 2 to 4 times more iterations.
-Therefore, the performance of Aitken's acceleration in the inner loops is also better than the performance of Picard iterations.
+It is found that the Aitken's acceleration only needs 2 iterations to satisfy the the desired convergence tolerance for the magnetic flux $\psi$, while the under-relaxed Picard iterations need to take 2 to 3 times more iterations.
+Therefore, the performance of Aitken's acceleration in the inner loops is also better than that of Picard iterations.